hopsoft/turbo_boost-streams/README.md

 But if you find that CRUD isn't enough, TurboReady covers pretty much everything else.

-> ⚠️ TurboReady is intended for Rails apps that use Hotwire but not [CableReady](https://github.com/stimulusreflex/cable_ready)
+⚠️ TurboReady is intended for Rails apps that use Hotwire but not [CableReady](https://github.com/stimulusreflex/cable_ready).
-> as CableReady already provides a rich set of [offically supported DOM operations](https://cableready.stimulusreflex.com/reference/operations).
+This is because CableReady already provides a rich set of powerful [DOM operations](https://cableready.stimulusreflex.com/reference/operations).

-> 💡 Efforts are already underway to bring CableReady's [DOM operations to Turbo Streams](https://github.com/marcoroth/turbo_power).
+💡 Efforts are underway to bring [CableReady's DOM operations to Turbo Streams](https://github.com/marcoroth/turbo_power).

 ## Sponsors